 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Release blog entry and update to Chrome 26.0.1410.43.
+US-CERT encourages users and administrators to review the Google Chrome Release blog entry and follow best-practice security policies to determine which updates should be applied.

-US-CERT encourages users and administrators to review Apple Support Article HT5704 and follow best practice security policies to determine which updates should be applied.
+US-CERT encourages users and administrators to review Apple Support Article HT6001 and apply any necessary updates to help mitigate the risk.